Issues in Ethics: Ethics in Research and Scholarly Activity

 About This Document

-Published 2008.
-This Issues in Ethics statement is a revision of Ethics in Research and Professional Practice (2002).
+Published 2014.
+This Issues in Ethics statement is a revision of Ethics in Research and Scholarly Activity (2008) and Ethics in Research and Professional Practice (2002), and has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2010r).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

 Issues in Ethics Statements: Definition

 From time to time, the Board of Ethics determines that members and certificate holders can benefit from additional analysis and instruction concerning a specific issue of ethical conduct.
 Issues in Ethics statements are intended to heighten sensitivity and increase awareness.
 They are illustrative of the Code of Ethics and intended to promote thoughtful consideration of ethical issues.
 They may assist members and certificate holders in engaging in self-guided ethical decision making.
 These statements do not absolutely prohibit or require specified activity.
 While the facts and circumstances surrounding a matter of concern will determine whether the activity is ethical, the basic premise of honesty is bedrock: honesty with clients, honesty in diagnosis/prognoses, honesty in billing, honesty in written work and in enforcing ethical guidelines.